User tasks and forms#

 Remember the first sequence flow example:

-With user tasks, it would look like:
+With user tasks, it would look like this:

 Pools#